Muhammad Bakhtiyar Khalji: Early life and origin

-Conquest of Bengal
+Military career

-Khalji was head of the Ghurid Empire military force that conquered parts of eastern India at the end of the 12th century and at the beginning of the 13th century.
+Khalji was head of the Ghurid military force that conquered parts of eastern India at the end of the 12th century and at the beginning of the 13th century.

+Conquest of Bihar and Destruction of Mahaviras (Buddhist Ritual Centres) (1200)

-He subjugated Bihar in 1200.
-His invasions severely damaged the Buddhist establishments at Odantapuri, Vikramashila, and destroyed Nalanda University.
+He subjugated much of Bihar in 1200.
+His invasions destroyed the university establishments at Odantapuri and Vikramashila Mahaviras.
 Minhaj-i-Siraj Juzjani's Tabaqat-i Nasiri documents Bakhtiyar Khalji's sack of a Buddhist monastery, which the author equates in his description with a city he calls "Bihar", from the soldiers' use of the word vihara.
 According to the early 17th-century Buddhist scholar Taranatha, the invaders massacred many monks at Odantapuri, and destroyed Vikramashila.
+Historians Satish Chandra, Mohammad Habib and others have directly or indirectly implicated Bakhtiyar in the destruction of the Mahaviharas in their writings, but others like D.N.
+Jha and Namit Arora have reasoned that Nalanda may not have been destroyed by him.